k-rns/2020-05-22-WHOI-Python/index.md

 SETUP

 It is recommended that you download and install free Zoom conference software.
 No other setup required.
+See <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting">Joining a meeting from Zoom Help Center</a>).
 {% endcomment %}

 <h2 id="setup">Setup</h2>